hidenori-wasa/_PEAR_BreakpointDebugging/README.md

 * The override class feature.
 * Execution mode.

-Please, read the file level document block of `PEAR/BreakpointDebugging_Option.php`.
+Please, read the class level document block of `PEAR/BreakpointDebugging_InDebug.php`.

 The dependences
 ---------------